Zach Collaros: Saskatchewan Roughriders

-On January 3, 2018, Collaros was traded to the Saskatchewan Roughriders for a 2nd round pick in the 2018 CFL Draft.
-On January 19, 2018 Collaros agreed to a restructured contract with the Riders.
+On January 3, 2018, Collaros was traded to the Saskatchewan Roughriders for a 2nd round pick in the 2018 CFL draft.
+On January 19, 2018, Collaros agreed to a restructured contract with the Riders.
 Prior to the restructured deal Collaros was set to make $500,000 in 2018, plus a $200,000 roster bonus due February 1, 2018.
 Collaros suffered a concussion in the team's Week 2 loss to the Ottawa Redblacks.
 In the following week Collaros was placed on the six-game injured reserve.
-Collaros played in 14 regular season games during the 2018 regular season, leading the Riders to a 12-6 record and a home playoff game.
-Collaros was unable to play in the Western Semi-Final playoff game because of a concussion, and the Riders were defeated by the Blue Bombers 23-18, ending their season.
+Collaros played in 14 regular season games during the 2018 regular season, leading the Riders to a 12–6 record and a home playoff game.
+Collaros was unable to play in the Western Semi-Final playoff game because of a concussion, and the Riders were defeated by the Blue Bombers 23–18, ending their season.
 Collaros re-signed with the Riders on the opening day of free agency, February 12, 2019, for a one-year contract.
 Collaros was knocked out of the first game of the season when he was hit in the head by Ti-Cats linebacker Simoni Lawrence while attempting to slide.
 Collaros was subsequently placed on the 6-game injured list.

-Toronto Argonauts (II)
+Toronto Argonauts (second stint)

-On July 31, 2019, Collaros was traded to the Toronto Argonauts in exchange for a conditional fourth round pick in the 2020 CFL Draft.
+On July 31, 2019, Collaros was traded to the Argonauts in exchange for a conditional fourth round pick in the 2020 CFL draft.
 The pick could have been upgraded to as high as a second-round pick in that draft if Collaros had met playing time targets and extension clauses.
 In early September 2019, Collaros was still unable to participate in practice because of the concussion he suffered in Week 1.
 However, by the end of the month he was throwing the ball in practice.